allmonday/pydantic-resolve/README.md

 pydantic-resolve is a lightweight wrapper library based on pydantic, It adds resolve and post methods to pydantic and dataclass objects.

-It aims to provide a more elegant way for data composining, helps developers focusing on the core business logic.
+It aims to provide a more elegant way for data composing, helps developers focusing on the core business logic.

 ## Problems to solve